ETS-Android1/Android-Projects/README.md

 * You can rotate your screen

 ### The motivation of making this app
-To learn the method of making some functions using internet in a application.
+To learn the method of making some functions using Internet in a application.